 Secondary and post-separation employment of OEH staff

-OEH staff require written approval to accept secondary employment outside the department.
+OEH staff require written approval to accept secondary employment outside the agency.
 Approval depends on whether the job could have an adverse impact on work with OEH and whether any potential issues of conflict of interest can be managed.
-The Code of Ethical Conduct also asks staff to avoid allowing decisions and actions to be influenced by plans for future employment outside OEH.
+The Code of Ethics and Conduct (PDF 478KB) also asks staff to avoid allowing decisions and actions to be influenced by plans for future employment outside OEH.
 Similarly, if former OEH staff are employed by an organisation with a business relationship to OEH, they cannot use or disclose confidential or sensitive information acquired while working with OEH.

 Opportunities, tenders and contracts